top of page

 Our Organization

-Since 1966, Historic Tuscaloosa has been preserving and promoting Tuscaloosa County’s historic resources.
-As a non-profit organization, our mission is to develop an awareness and appreciation of our community's historical and cultural heritage.
+Since 1966, Historic Tuscaloosa has been preserving and promoting the county’s historic resources.
+As a non-profit, our mission is to build community appreciation for Tuscaloosa’s historical and cultural assets.

-Our organization has enjoyed steady growth over the years and is recognized as one of the strongest preservation groups in the Southeast.
+We are proud to be recognized as one of the strongest preservation organizations in the Southeast.

 Our Objectives

-• To seek to educate all citizens of the county about its heritage;
+• Educating all citizens of the county about its heritage

-• To encourage and participate in the identification and preservation of old homes, buildings, and historic sites throughout Tuscaloosa County and to promote the use and appreciation of these assets;
+• Promoting and participating in the identification and preservation of old homes, buildings, and historic sites throughout Tuscaloosa County

 Our Objectives